A murder was unsolved for 25 years until a man phoned in a tip: He was the killer

-The call that Johnny Dwight Whited placed to the Decatur, Ala., police department has helped crack the cold-case murder of Christopher Alvin Dailey, a 26-year-old man who was found shot to death in a wooded area just outside the city in April of 1995.
+The call that Johnny Dwight Whited placed to the Decatur, Ala., police department has helped crack the cold-case homicide of Christopher Alvin Dailey, a 26-year-old man who was found shot to death in a wooded area just outside the city in April of 1995.

 Mukaddam was initially skeptical when Whited, 53, couldn’t remember what year he allegedly killed Dailey.
 Detectives consulted a chart detailing all of the area homicides since the 1980s and were able to narrow down the case to a year and location while Mukaddam tested the caller’s credibility by posing only questions someone involved in the case would know.